 All youth experience a range of challenges as they transition from childhood to adolescence to adulthood, but youth in care face a unique set of circumstances.
 They haven’t had the same opportunities, experiences and role models as youth in the general population.
 Youth in care have poorer health, especially mental health, and have limited education and employment options as they grow older.

 Only one in five youth in care graduates from high school, compared to three out of four youth in the general population.

 The Representative strives to ensure services for youth in care leading up to and beyond the age of 19 to support a steady transition to independence.

 Young Adults (19-23)

 Transitioning to adulthood can be particularly challenging for our province’s most vulnerable young people.
 As of Sept.
-30, 2013, the Representative’s advocate services are available to British Columbians who are eligible to receive services from Community Living BC and who have also received a reviewable service within 15 months before their 19th birthday.
-See our FAQs for more details.
+30, 2013, the Representative’s advocacy services are available to British Columbians up to their 24th birthdays who are eligible to receive services from Community Living BC and who have also received a reviewable service within 15 months before their 19th birthday.

 Young adults are presumed to be capable of making decisions regarding their lives.
 Self-advocacy can be an important aspect of a young adult’s dignity and self-determination.

 Where direct advocacy is required, advocates will help to ensure the young adult’s voice is heard, their rights are upheld and any preferences, wishes or desires are considered in the decision making process.